 The BMT-CTN is a co-operative group funded by the National Institutes of Health (NCI) to develop and conduct essential phase II and III trials in hematopoietic cell transplantation.
-In 2011, NSH-BMT was awarded a Core Clinical Center Grant and designation by The BMT-CTN.
+In 2011, NH-BMT was awarded a Core Clinical Center Grant and designation by The BMT-CTN.
 As such, it is the only BMT center in the state of Georgia to receive this prestigious award.
-NSH-BMT joins only 19 other elite BMT Programs in becoming a primary recipient of this award and status.
+NH-BMT joins only 19 other elite BMT Programs in becoming a primary recipient of this award and status.
 The award was based upon a competitive application process that recognizes the size and quality of transplant programs and their research programs.
-With this designation, NSH-BMT will be able to:
+With this designation, NH-BMT will be able to:

 - Develop national blood and marrow transplant clinical research trials

 - Be a major contributor in clinical research that will ultimately translate to new standards in hematopoietic stem cell transplant

 - Increase access to those whom transplant would not be possible